thayer11/active-record-pizza-lab/readme.md

 ```

 * Definitely use `tux` to test out if your code works *before* placing it inside your controller!!
-* Feel free to test out your routes with the [`curl`](http://conqueringthecommandline.com/book/curl#cid25) command (use `localhost:9292` as the url you'll hit).
+* Feel free to test out your routes with the [`curl`](http://conqueringthecommandline.com/book/curl#cid25) command (use `localhost:9292` as the url you'll hit) or Postman.
     * Tip: [how to send a POST request with curl, using parameters!](http://conqueringthecommandline.com/book/curl#uid105)

-> In the last 10 minutes, we'll walk through a complete solution example so you can gauge how you did!
+> In the last 10 minutes, we'll walk through a solution example so you can gauge how you did!

 ## Exercise

 ####Requirements

 - Write a RESTful controller for our pizza resource with `index`, `show`, `create`, `update`, and `delete` routes.
-You should be using (but not limited to) the following ActiveRecord methods:
+You should be using (but are not limited to) the following ActiveRecord methods:

   - `.find`
   - `.all`